nathan-eagle/HealthWorkerAssistant/README.md

 # HealthWorkerCopilot 🏥

-An advanced AI-powered platform for generating, analyzing, and understanding healthcare worker interactions in multilingual contexts, with a specific focus on Tagalog-English healthcare conversations.
+An advanced AI-powered platform for generating, analyzing, and understanding healthcare worker interactions in multilingual contexts, with a specific focus on Tayabas Tagalog and the medical conditions prevalent in the Quezon province of the Philippines.

 ## Overview

-HealthWorkerCopilot leverages state-of-the-art language models and speech synthesis to create, analyze, and understand healthcare worker interactions.
-It employs a sophisticated multi-stage pipeline that generates realistic healthcare dialogues, converts them to natural speech, and provides deep analytical insights.
+HealthWorkerCopilot leverages the latest language models and speech synthesis to create, analyze, and augment community health worker interactions.
+It employs a multi-stage pipeline that generates realistic healthcare dialogues, converts them to natural speech, and provides deep analytical insights.

 ### Key Features

 - **Multi-LLM Architecture**
   - Uses GPT-4 for generating nuanced, contextually-appropriate healthcare dialogues
-  - Employs Claude Opus for deep semantic analysis of interactions
+  - Employs Claude Opus for semantic analysis of interactions
   - Combines multiple AI models for enhanced accuracy and insight

 - **Multilingual Capabilities**